Mediatek-Cloud/MCS/faq/README.md

 **What kind of device can be connected to MSC platform?**

-Almost anyt device that has an internet connection can be connected to MCS, whether it be connected via WiFi, 3G, or Bluetooth.
+Almost any device that has an internet connection can be connected to MCS, whether it be connected via WiFi, 3G, or Bluetooth.

 **What can I develop with MCS?**